juliuscecilia33/serenify/README.md

 # serenify

 1. Clone the Repo
+2. cd into my-app
-2. npm i in terminal to install packages
+3. npm i to install packages
-3. npm start to view website
+4. npm start to view website